 Australian company PointsBet may be a new name and brand new concept but the book is winning plenty of fans looking to add some spice to their betting.
 An awesome welcome bonus and a wide assortment of bets types across international and domestic sports are two positives of their offering.
 Even as one of the newest betting sites, the Australians remain fully focused on turning US sports betting on its head.

-- Alternative to standard fixed-odds wagering
+- Refreshing alternative to fixed-odds wagering

 - Diverse range of sports including non-U.S